 - Hummingbot host computer

-A fault in any component may result in bot errors, which can range from minor and inconsequential to major.
+A fault in any component may result in bot errors, ranging from minor and inconsequential to major.

-It is essential for any market making bot to be able to regularly refresh its bid and ask offers on the market in order to adjust to changing market conditions.
-If a market making bot is disconnected from the exchange for an extended period of time, then the bid/ask offers it previously made would be left on the market and subject to price fluctuations of the market.
+It is essential for any market-making bot to regularly refresh its bid and ask offers on the market to adjust to changing market conditions.
+Suppose a market-making bot is disconnected from the exchange for an extended period of time.
+In that case, the bid/ask offers it previously made would be left on the market and subject to price fluctuations of the market.
 Those orders may be filled at a loss as market prices move, while the market maker is offline.
-It is very important for any market maker to make sure technical infrastructure is secure and reliable.
+Therefore, any market maker needs to make sure technical infrastructure is secure and reliable.

 You need to run

 docker ps -a to get the list of containers available.
 Then you can do the following,

 - Locate the container id of the bot you want to stop

 NOTE : Please be advised this will force close the bot from running on Docker.
 This means that this does not stop the outstanding orders from the HB client.
 The commands

 What would I need to do to market make on an "exchange" like uniswap with assets on my ledger ethereum wallet?